gbif/dwc-dp/maintenance/README.md

 - 3. Update the data package version in ./dwc-dp/index.json
 - 4. Create sandbox-ready data package.
   - **local_to_sandbox.sh** - Make a GBIF sandbox-ready data package in the ./sandbox folder.
-- 5. Clone rs.gbif.org repository or pull the lastest into an existing local copy
+- 5. Validate the data package in the local sandbox copy using the script **data-packages-validation-checks-sandbox.py**.
-- 6. Make a release branch in the local copy of rs.gbif.org (e.g., `git checkout -b dwcdp-r1.0`).
+- 6. Clone rs.gbif.org repository or pull the lastest into an existing local copy
-- 7. Copy sandbox-ready version of data package from this local repository to the new branch in the local copy of the rs.gbif.org repository.
+- 7. Make a release branch in the local copy of rs.gbif.org (e.g., `git checkout -b dwcdp-r0.1`).
-- 8. Validate the data package in the local copy of the rs.gbif.org repository using the script **data-packages-validation-checks.py** in that repository.
+- 8. Copy sandbox-ready version of data package from this local repository to the new branch in the local copy of the rs.gbif.org repository.
 - 9. Make any necessary amendments in this repository and repeat steps **iv** through **viii** until the rs.gbif.org version of the data package validates.
 - 10. Commit, push and make a pull request for the changes in the new branch in the rs.gbif.org repository.
 - 11. Commit and push the changes in this repository to GitHub.